Hossain-Masud/Project-2/README.md

 ## Usage With Toggele change

-You can access the Simple Calculator by visiting the following link: [Simple Calculator](https://hossain-masud.github.io/Project-2/) and you can enjoy to change the color by toggle slide.
+You can access the Simple Calculator by visiting the following link: [Color](https://hossain-masud.github.io/Project-2/) and you can enjoy to change the color by toggle slide.

 Simply enter your mathematical expressions and use the calculator's features to perform calculations with ease.